 While 'Love Island' sounds like a fast way to make a quick buck, it is also undoubtedly an incredibly overwhelming experience.

-Matt Nicholls had some wise words to this year's Islanders emerging from the Villa, "My advice would be to keep your old friends around you.
+Matt Nicholls had some wise words to Islanders emerging from the Villa, "My advice would be to keep your old friends around you.
 Everybody will want a piece of you and the adjustment to the "new life" can be difficult.
 Vitriolic online criticism and hyperbolic flattery are both always just a click away so it’s important to meet with triumph and disaster and treat them both the same.
 Enjoy every moment, stay grounded, work hard, be pleasant to everybody."

 However, if you do still want to do all that while still earning a shed load of cash, Matt advises Islanders to "carve a niche and focus on what you’re passionate about".

-"In 12 months time, there will be a new group of Love Islanders so it’s important to be known for something else other than the show to ensure longevity.
+"It’s important to be known for something else other than the show to ensure longevity.
 Oh and most importantly, get a good agent of course."